fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabase.md

 ```

 ## DESCRIPTION
-The **New-AzureSqlDatabase** cmdlet creates an ssSDS.
+The **New-AzureSqlDatabase** cmdlet creates an Azure SQL Database.
-You can specify the server by using an ssSDS server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
+You can specify the server by using an Azure SQL Database server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
 Or, if you specify the server name, the cmdlet uses the current Azure subscription information to authenticate the request to access the server.

-When you create a new database by specifying an ssSDS server, the **New-AzureSqlDatabase** cmdlet creates a temporary connection context using the specified server name and the current Azure subscription information to perform the operation.
+When you create a new database by specifying an Azure SQL Database server, the **New-AzureSqlDatabase** cmdlet creates a temporary connection context using the specified server name and the current Azure subscription information to perform the operation.

 ## EXAMPLES